retro1996/bungee/README.md

 ## Dependencies

 The Bungee library gratefully depends on:
-* Eigen C++ library for buffer management and mathematical operations on vectors and arrays
+* The Eigen C++ library for buffer management and mathematical operations on vectors and arrays
-* KissFFT library for Fast Fourier Transforms
+* The PFFFT library for Fast Fourier Transforms

 The sample `bungee` command-line utility also uses:
 * cxxopts library for parsing command-line options